 The Way the Right-Wing Has Always Supported Martin Luther King, Jr.

 Here are a few lines from Rick Perlstein's book, “Nixonland,” which I read yesterday, and which are particularly appropriate today—both MLK Day and the second inauguration of Barack Obama.
-They're reminders of how much, and how little, things have changed:
+They're constituent letters to U.S. Senator Paul Douglas (D-IL), during the battle for opening house in the summer of 1966; and they're reminders of how much, and how little, times have changed:

 Martin Luther King, Jr. after his march for open housing in Chicago was disrupted by violence.
 He said he'd never seen hatred—not in Alabama or Mississippi—like the hatred he saw in Chicago.